Summer Institute : Student Life + Housing

-Housing assignments are based on gender, program length, academic program, and the student comments on the housing form.
-Female identifying students will live in the Spruce Residence Hall located at 1228 Spruce Street; and male identifying students will live in the Juniper Residence Hall, located one block east of Broad Street, behind Anderson Hall.
+Housing assignments are based on gender, program length, academic program, and student comments on the housing form.
+Female-identifying students will live in the Spruce Residence Hall located at 1228 Spruce Street; and male-identifying students will live in the Juniper Residence Hall, located one block east of Broad Street, behind Anderson Hall.

-It is impossible to give out roommate information prior to move-in due to student privacy.
+The University cannot share roommate information prior to move-in due to student privacy.
 Every effort is made to accommodate mutual requests for students to reside together.
-In such cases, each student's name must appear on the other student’s housing form and be signed by the parents.
+In such cases, each student's name must appear on the other student’s housing form and be signed by parents.

 All residence halls are supervised by professional Pre-College staff, including Community Advisors (CAs), Area Coordinators and a Resident Director.
 You will become well acquainted with your CA, who will provide guidance about the city, the school or life in general.

 Each UArts Residence Hall is staffed with a security officer 24 hours per day.
-Only the students who live in a particular building may enter that building.
-Students must wear University issued ID cards around their necks with their photographs and residential hall as identification.
+Only students who live in a residence hall is permitted to enter that residence hall.
+Students must wear University issued ID cards which include their residence hall.
 No guests are permitted in the residential halls at any time, with the exception of parents on move-in and move-out days only.

 Residential Curfew + Nightly Check-In

-For their own safety, all students are required to observe a weekday and weekend residential curfew and check-in.
-Check-in time is 10:30 pm on weekdays and weekends.
+For safety purposes, all students are required to observe a weekday and weekend residential curfew and check-in.
+Check-in time is 10:30pm on weekdays and weekends.
 Students who miss check-in are in violation of the Student Code of Conduct and may be dismissed.

-Separate orientations for parents and students are held on the evening of move-in.
-The parent orientation is optional, though highly recommended.
-It takes place simultaneous to the CA floor meeting which residential students attend at 5:00 pm on Sunday, July 9.
-The parent orientation addresses issues of safety, security and student life, as well as academic issues.
+Specific Housing Orientation for parents and students are held on the evening of move-in.
+The Parent Orientation is optional, although highly recommended.
+It takes place simultaneously to the CA floor meeting, which residential students attend at 5:00 pm on Sunday, July 9.
+The Parent Orientation addresses issues of safety, security and student life, as well as academic issues.

 Dining + Meals

-Student who do not purchase the meal plan cannot eat in the dining hall.
-If your student's class is held in Anderson they can eat their packed lunch on the Mezzanine level and if they are in Terra they can eat on the 16th floor.
+Students who do not purchase the meal plan cannot eat in the dining hall.
+If a student's class is held in Anderson Hall, he/she can eat a packed lunch on the Mezzanine level and if a student's class is in Terra Hall, he/she can eat on the 16th floor.
 There are tables and chair for students to enjoy their meals comfortably on campus.
-Also, students may go to Hamilton Hall and enjoy either of our two shaded, outdoor courtyards at one of the picnic tables.
+Also, students may go to Hamilton Hall and enjoy either of the two shaded, outdoor courtyards at one of the picnic tables.

-In addition to the meal plan, you can enjoy take out or dining from one of the many restaurants Philadelphia has to offer.
+In addition to the meal plan, students can enjoy take-out or dining from one of the many restaurants Philadelphia has to offer.